mdrs-thiago/PUC_FuzzyLogic/README.md

 ## UPDATE 2024-2

+For the ICA students in 2024-2, the final activity can be found in this [repo](https://github.com/mdrs-thiago/PUC_FuzzyLogic/blob/main/Trabalho%202024-2_v2.pdf).

 For post-graduate students in 2024-2, the final activity can be found at this [Google Drive link](https://drive.google.com/drive/u/0/folders/1p3zEdkSZSoeOmtplSQJ1Orfxeh7H37WK).

 ## Table of Contents